Category Archives: Uncategorized

 What does a Good Flex Look Like?

-In a strong flexed position, the heel should be pushing towards the ceiling, with the shin flush with the fabric or rope.
-The knee should be pressing straight (again, push like you’re trying to leave a heel print on the ceiling), and the foot should NOT be sickled – it should be nice & straight.
+In a strong flexed position, the heel should be pushing away from the body.
+The knee should be pressing straight (again, push like you’re trying to leave a heel print on the ceiling, floor, or wall), and the foot should NOT be sickled (curved in) – it should be nice & straight.
 Make sure you’re not doing YOGA TOES, where you press through the ball of your foot (also called demi-point).

 What does a Good Sickle-Point Look Like?